jessicatingley/csc212-gradebook/README.md

 $ ./prog `file_name.txt`[^1] `CATEGORY`[^2] `CATEGORY_OF_ASSIGNMENT`[^3] `COMMAND`[^4]
     <br /> Valid input for `CATEGORY_OF_ASSIGNMENT`:
     - 'LABS'
-    - 'ASSIGNMENTS'
+    - 'Assignments'
     - 'PROJECTS'
-    - 'EXAMS'
+    - 'exams'
     Examples of valid input for `COMMAND`:
-    - 'ALLGRADES'
+    - 'AllGrades'
     - 'TOTAL'
     Important notes:
     - A valid `COMMAND` ***must*** be given when type 'CATEGORY' is used.